What is Expressionism? The Art of the Emotional Over the Physical

 The Expressionists took this relationship and asked their audiences, in the words of Peter Frampton, “Do you feel like we do?”

 Nine times out of ten, the answer was, and still is, “Yes.”

-If you’re interested in collecting Expressionist art or want to know more about artists who specialize in Expressionism, contact our gallery team at 1-800-521-9654, ext.
-4 or at email@example.com
+If you’re interested in collecting Expressionist art or want to know more about artists who specialize in Expressionism, register for our exciting online auctions or contact our gallery team at 1-800-521-9654, ext.
+4 or at firstname.lastname@example.org.

 LEARN MORE ABOUT ART AND ART MOVEMENTS: